OpenFn/docs/docs/cli.md

 ### 8. Using Execution Plan

-Execution Plan is a powerful feature of `@openfn/cli` that allows you to define a list of jobs and rules for executing them.
+Execution plan is a powerful feature of `@openfn/cli` that allows you to define a list of jobs and rules for executing them.
 You can use an Execution Plan to orchestrate the flow of data between systems, and to handle errors and retries in a structured and automated way.

 ##### Workflow Plan Structure

-A Workflow Plan is a JSON object that consists of the following properties:
+A workflow plan is a JSON object that consists of the following properties:

 - `start` (required): The ID of the job that should be executed first.
 - `jobs` (required): An array of job objects, each of which represents a